What’s the point of doing air squats? And why would someone do bodyweight squats every day?

-But what if simple dual-leg bodyweight squats were beneficial enough that it made sense to do them on your in between days?
+But what if simple dual-leg air squats were beneficial enough that it made sense to do them on your in between days?
+Thereby giving you, effectively, zero rest days…

 A brief history of squatting